The Forrest School for Dogs Co-op

 Pack Coach.
 The framework, philosophy, and skills training.
 Guides dog introductions and Pack formation.
 Present for every session while you’re getting started, then stepping back as the Pack finds its own rhythm.
 Available for mentor sessions when things get hard.

-Pack Facilitator.
+Pack Captain.
 The organizer, the connector, the person who keeps things moving.
 Coordinates logistics, keeps the group on track, and leads debriefs.
 No special dog training required.
 The Coach handles the expertise.
-The Facilitator coordinates between Pack members and helps determine when the Coach needs to be called back in.
+The Captain coordinates between Pack members and helps determine when the Coach needs to be called back in.

 Pack Sessions.
 Decompression hikes where dogs move freely in nature with their group.
 Skills practice on specific challenges.
 Discussion sessions where the hike becomes the setting for deeper conversation.
 Most sessions blend all three.
 There is no single template.
 Your Pack is a living group with its own rhythms.